 U.S. CAC CARD PROCEDURES

 FOR INTERNATIONAL PERSONNEL ONLY: The Military Personnel Office is responsible for obtaining all personal information to the staff member and his/her eligible dependents, and certify that information to U.S. authorities.
 By providing this information a representative of the Military Personnel Office will create and sign form DD-1172 for you, and your dependents to apply for U.S. Department of Defense (DoD) Identification (ID) cards after you are given your HQ badge.
-Upon arrival, international military personnel should coordinate the translation of original birth and marriage certificates into the English language with your NLR/PNLR or his/her staff.
+Upon arrival, international military personnel should coordinate the translation of original birth and marriage certificates into the English language with HQ SACT Legal.
 The DoD ID cards will grant access to local military installations/bases and facilities including the Commissary, Navy Exchange, Morale, Welfare, and Recreation (MWR) facilities and military treatment facilities for healthcare.

 - Norfolk Navy Exchange (NEX) ID Lab (is the only location newcomers can obtain initial in-processing appointments for ID Card issuance) located inside the NEX (retail store) (Building CD-13), 1560 Mall Drive, Suite 202, outside the Norfolk Naval Base;

 - Naval Base Personnel Support Detachment (PSD) Oceana, the ID Card Lab is located inside the PSD at 1161 D Avenue, Building 326, Virginia Beach, and